 Child Protective Services Social Worker: Job Description & Requirements

-Child Protective Services (CPS) is a government agency that provides counseling, rehabilitation or placement services for neglected or abused children.
+Child Protective Services (CPS), which may also be known as the Department of Children and Family Services (DCFS), is a state-run agency that provides counseling, rehabilitation or placement services for neglected or abused children.
 Education, certification and licensure requirements for CPS social workers vary by state.
+However a minimum of a bachelor's degree and a license or certification is typically required for entry-level work.
+A master's degree is also sometimes required for licensure.